andersnord/andersnord.github.io/_posts/2015-03-01-wpf-effects.markdown

 A great tool for helping out is the shader editor **[Shazzam][shazzam]**.
 Shazzam also compiles the .fx files into .ps files and generates C# wrappers, which is really handy.
 It supports Shader Model 3 pixel shaders (can be set under Settings).

-For a much more detailed explanation for how to implement pixel shaders in WPF, please visit this **[this Shader Effect tutorial][ShaderEffectTutorial]**.
+For a more detailed explanation regarding how to implement pixel shaders in WPF, please visit this **[this Shader Effects tutorial][ShaderEffectTutorial]**.

 #### Images ####